samsmithnz/SoftwareAdvice/01-Chapter1-DevOps.md

 - Focus on what hurts the most: What is not automated and could be?
 What should be running with automation but isn't working?
 What automation is not reliable?
 - Not everyone needs DevOps nirvana.
 Some projects just need CI/CD.
 On the other hand, some applications are strategic and need continuous delivery and SRE and should strive for DevOps Nirvana.

+## The biggest mistakes people take with DevOps?
+- Their automated testing is not comprehensive, there is no strategy and/or there are no unit tests
+- Dev/Sandbox/QA/Test/Staging/Alpha/Beta/Pre-prod/Prod are not identical and not managed with code.
+If the non-production environments don't match production, you have no way of confirming if the change will work or not
+- No feature flags.
+Mistakes happen, even in the best teams.
+Mistakes are ok - but how quickly can you recover?
+Feature flags really help with this.

 ## Automated testing
 Automated testing is usually the first challenge in implementing DevOps.
 Resistance is common from the QA manager/team, who misunderstand that the point of automation is not to replace their jobs - it's to replace the long regression testing phases.
 QA can now focus on the latest changes, and be confident that their previous changes are being tested.